 The CAAS manager – Ms. Vlasta Brunsko - will provide Guarantee Letter upon receiving the information on the applicant provided in the visa requirements above.

-Participants should submit a one page abstract describing their work by date to be announced to Dr Laura Bindila.
+Participants should submit a one page abstract describing their work by 2 June.
 No delays will be accepted.

-For printing your poster size, please use the standard A0 format.
+For printing your poster size, please use the standard portrait A0 format.

 All classes will be held at the Centre for Advanced Academic Studies (CAAS), just outside the old city walls, and a hop, skip and jump to the sea.